 Section 32281 Plan Section # Comments (b) (1) Except as provided in subdivision (d) with regard to a small school district, the school site council established pursuant to former Section 52012, as it existed before July 1, 2005, or Section 52852 shall write and develop a comprehensive school safety plan relevant to the needs and resources of that particular school. (d) (1) Subdivision (b) shall not apply to a small school district, as defined in paragraph (2), if the small school district develops a districtwide comprehensive school safety plan that is applicable to each school site.
 (2) As used in this article, "small school district" means a school district that has fewer than 2,501 units of average daily attendance at the beginning of each fiscal year.
-Section 2.1 As a small school district, we are not required to write our plan with our SSC.
+Section 2.1 As a small school district, we are not required to write this plan with our SSC.
 However, we did involve stakeholders, including: the principal or the principal's designee, teachers, parents and classified employees.
-This matches the membership of a School Safety Planning Committee as described in ed code. (b)(3) SSC/planning committee consulted with a representative from a law enforcement agency in the writing and development of the comprehensive school safety plan.
+This matches the membership of a School Safety Planning Committee as described in Education Code. (b)(3) SSC/planning committee consulted with a representative from a law enforcement agency in the writing and development of the comprehensive school safety plan.
 Section 2.1 A police advisor from Inglewood Police Department was consulted regarding our safety plan and reviewed for any necessary additions.
-Additionally, ECS reached out to emergency agencies below to inquire about school participation in emergency plans and

-offer site as resource in times of crisis:

-Inglewood Police Department.
+Additionally, ECS reached out to emergency agencies below to inquire about school participation in emergency plans and offer site as resource in times of crisis: Inglewood Police Department.
 First Aid forms were reviewed and edited by an ER nurse.
+ECS also created a Network Safety Plan , containing ECS network protocols, procedures, and communication templates to meet the ongoing needs of emergency situations.